 When to use a Low Res Image of Your Artwork

-In this digital world, Low Res (72dpi) images of your artwork are the type most often used in sharing and promoting your artwork.
-The file size is much smaller allowing faster loading times.
-Being low resolution, the file does not enlarge or print well, helping to limit the unauthorized use of your image.
+In today’s digital world, the most often used photos to share your paintings are Low Res (72dpi).
+The file size is much smaller, allowing faster loading times.
+In addition, being low resolution, the file does not enlarge or print well, helping to limit the unauthorized use of your image.
 These features make Low Res images ideal for:

 - blog posts